obsidian-tasks-group/obsidian-tasks/contributing/Documentation/Old Jekyll-based docs/Overview of Jekyll-based docs.md

 - The documentation is written in Markdown
 - It is converted to HTML via Ruby and Jekyll
   - Important: Ruby 2 is required, for example, Ruby 2.7
-- The published documentation is at <https://obsidian-tasks-group.github.io/obsidian-tasks/>
+- The old published documentation is at <https://obsidian-tasks-group.github.io/obsidian-tasks/>